alextochy/hello-world-java/README.md

 # hello-world
 My first repository

-Learning how to become a data scientist.
+Learning how to become a java developer.